lzl7/machine-learning-notes/Books/Deep-Learning-with-Python/Fundamentals-of-Deep-Learning.md

     - Better *activation function* for neural layers
     - Better weight-initializations schemes
     - Better optimization schemes, such as RMSProp and Adam

+## Mathmatical basic for neural networks

+### 1. Three basic things for neural network training
+- **A loss function** - how network measure its performance on training data, which used to guide the right direction
+- **An optimizer** - how the network adjust/update itself based on the data and the loss function
+- **Metries to monitor during training and test** - the quality of the training result

+### 2. Data representation neural networks

+#### Tensors

+**Definition of tensors**
+*Tensors* - multidimensional numpy arrays (almost always numerical data).
+Tensors are a generalization of matrices to an arbitrary number of dimensions.
+Dimension is often called an axis in the context of tensors.
+Dimensionality can denote either the number of entries along a specific axis or the number of axes in a tensor.
+The rank of a tensor is the number of axes, like a *tensor of rank n*.
+    - Scalars (0D tensors), only one number
+    - Vectors (1D tensors), an array of numbers
+    - Matrices (2D tensors), an array of vectors
+    - 3D tensors or higher-dimentional tensors

+**Key attributes of tensors**
+- Number of axes (rank)
+- Shape - the tuple of integers that describe how many dimensions the tensor has along each axis, like a matrix has shape (3,5)
+- Data type (usually called dtype in python library)

+### 3. Tensors operations - The gears of neural network

+All transformations learned by deep learning NN can be reduced to tensor operations applied to tensors of numeric data.

+1. Element-wise operation

+Element-wise operations are applied independently to each entry in the tensors.
+Activation function like relu and addition are element-wise.
+That means it could be parallel implemented.

+2. Broadcasting

+Smaller tensor will be broadcasted to matched the shape of the larger tensor, when different shapes of two tensors be added.
+Broadcasting consists of two steps:
+- Axes (called broadcast axes), are added to smaller tensor to match the ndim of larger tensor
+- Smaller tensor is repeated alongside these new axes to match the full shape of the larger tensor

+3. Tensor dot

+Tensor dot operation is also called tensor product.
+Contray to element-wise operations, it combines entries in the input tensors.

+4. Tensor reshaping

+Reshaping a tensor means rearranging its rows and columns to match a target shape.
+The reshaped tensor has the same total number of coefficients as the initial tensor.

+**Data batches**
+In general, the first asix in all data tensors in deep learning will be the *sample axis (i.e. sample dimension)*.
+In addition, DL model don't process an entire dataset, but break it into small batches.
+When considering a batch tensor, the first axis is called *batch axis or batch dimension*。

+**Example**
+- Vector data - 2D tensors of shape (samples, features)
+- Timeseries data or sequence data - 3D tensors of shape (sample, timesteps, features)
+- Images - 4D tensors of shape (samples, height, width, channels)
+- Video - 5D tensors of shape (sample, frames, height, width, channels)

+### 4. Gradient-based optimization - the engine of neural networks

+*Weights (trainable parameters)* contains the infor learned by network from the training data.
+Initially, weight matrices are filled with small random value (the step called random initialization).

+*Training* the gradual adjustment of weights, it is basically machine learing all about.
+It happens within a training loop.
+Each iteration over the training data is called an *epoch*.

+*How to increase/decrease the coefficient for learning?
+And by how much?*

+- Naive solution is freeze all weights except one scalar coefficient and try different values for it.
+- Since the operation is differentiable, compute the gradient of the loss with regard to the network's coefficients.

+A gradient is the derivative of a tensor operation.
+Algorithms like Stochastic Gradient Descent, mini-batch SGD, SGD with momentum, Adagrad, RMSProp etc, they are known as *optimization methods* or *optimizers*.
+Why momentum with SGD?
+It resolves the convergence speed and local minima problems.

+*Backpropagation algorithm (i.e. reverse-mode differentiation)*: applying the chain rule ( *f(g(x)))' =f'(g(x))*g'(x)* ) to compute the gradient values of a neural network.
+Modern frameworks have the capability of symbolic differentiation, which given a chain of operations with a known derivative they can compute a gradient function for the chain (by applying the chain rule).